ssilverman/QNEthernet/README.md

    include already includes the header for EthernetUDP, so you can remove any `#include <EthernetUdp.h>`.
 2. Just below that, add: `using namespace qindesign::network;`
+3. Declare `extern Print *stdPrint;` where you put your other program variables (outside the functions).
+In `setup()`, just after initializing `Serial`, set `stdPrint = &Serial`.
+This enables some lwIP output and also `printf` for your own code.
-3. You likely don't want or need to set/choose your own MAC address, so just call `Ethernet.begin()` with no arguments.
+4. You likely don't want or need to set/choose your own MAC address, so just call `Ethernet.begin()` with no arguments.
 This version uses DHCP.
 The three-argument version (IP, subnet mask, gateway) sets those parameters instead of using DHCP.
 If you really want to set your own MAC address, for now, consult the code.
-4. There is an `Ethernet.waitForLocalIP(timeout)` convenience function that can be used to wait for DHCP to supply an address.
+5. There is an `Ethernet.waitForLocalIP(timeout)` convenience function that can be used to wait for DHCP to supply an address.
 Try 10 seconds (10000 ms) and see if that works for you.
-5. `Ethernet.hardwareStatus()` always returns zero.
+6. `Ethernet.hardwareStatus()` always returns zero.
-6. Most other things should be the same.
+7. Most other things should be the same.

+Please see the examples for more things you can do with the API.

 ## A note on the examples